 10. Walking Tour

-The best way to see the city of Liverpool is on foot.
+By far the best way to explore Liverpool is on foot.
 Whether you are in Liverpool for a weekend or it’s just a day trip to Liverpool from London, walking will ensure you can see everything.
 It is a small city centre and there is a fairly awkward one-way system in place.
 So the best way to see all the sights in central Liverpool is by taking a walking tour.
 It’s the most time effective way to learn a little bit whilst grabbing your bearings.
 From the sights mentioned in this post to other lesser known places like St George’s Hall, Liverpool One, the Bluecoat, the Adelphi Hotel as well as award winning pubs and restaurants.
 Exploring Liverpool on foot is still the best way to see the city.